MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
 title: Build apps for the Microsoft Teams platform
 author: heath-hamilton
-description: Learn about Microsoft Teams, why should you build apps on Teams platform, and how does Teams app help meet business needs. ms.topic: overview ms.localizationpriority: high ms.date: 05/24/2021
+description: Learn about Microsoft Teams apps, why you build apps on Teams for your business orgranization, and how does Teams app help meet business needs. ms.topic: overview ms.localizationpriority: high ms.date: 05/24/2021
 ---

 # Teams app that fits

 Microsoft Teams offers a collection of apps that are provided by Microsoft or external services.
 Teams apps can be tabs, bots, or message extensions or any combination of the capabilities.
 You can extend Teams apps to work on Outlook and Microsoft 365 App, too.
 These apps expand the value of the Teams collaborative experience for users.